Questions

 We're totally ok with under 18s and other peeps who need adult supervision or a support person staying with one partner.

-But we do encourage you to rotate in class to make new friends, and to improve your dance skills.
-Staying with your BFF can seem less scary at first, but it stops you making new friends!
+We do encourage you to rotate in class to make new friends, and to improve your dance skills.
+Staying with your BFF can seem less scary at first, but most people feel a little nervous at first and will be glad to have you there.

 Water!